Overview

 For an attacker to take control of the system, they would need to:

-- Decrypt the 128-bit key in real time
+- Recover the 128-bit session key in real time.

-- Spoof the knob's MAC address and replicate its encrypted packet structure
+- Spoof the knob's network identity and replicate its encrypted packet structure correctly.

 Verifying Encrypted Comms on Your Unit

-You can confirm that encrypted communications are active on your knob at any time:
+You can confirm that encrypted communications are active on the wireless knob at any time:

-- Hold the top button on the knob to enter the menu.
+- Long-press the encoder on the knob to open the menu.

-- Confirm Encrypted Comms is shown as On.
+- Confirm Encrypted Comms is shown as Yes.